-Melissa Hsu graduated from Northwestern University’s Graduate Program in Genetic Counseling in 2009, after studying Biology at Calvin College and graduating with honors.
-She currently serves as a prenatal genetic counselor with Advocate Medical Group at Lutheran General Hospital, where she has created a 2 year OB Resident genetics curriculum.
-Melissa is passionate about mentoring students in genetics, and does so in various ways through her faculty position with the Northwestern GPGC, as well as through the National Society of Genetic Counselor’s Mentorship Program.
-Melissa also serves as a reviewer for the Journal of Genetic Counseling, and is the current co-chair of the NSGC Prenatal Special Interest group.
+Melissa Hsu graduated from Northwestern University’s Graduate Program in Genetic Counseling in 2009, after studying Biology at Calvin College (now Calvin University) and graduating with honors.
+She currently serves as a laboratory genetic counselor with Baylor Genetics, working primarily as a client liaison to facilitate optimal genetic test ordering and communication of results.
+Previously, she served as a prenatal genetic counselor with Advocate Medical Group at Lutheran General Hospital, where she created a 2-year OB Resident genetics curriculum.
+Melissa is passionate about teaching and mentoring students in genetics and does so in various ways through her faculty positions with the Northwestern and Baylor Genetic Counseling training programs, and the National Society of Genetic Counselors.
+Melissa also has also served as a reviewer for the Journal of Genetic Counseling, and is a past chair of the NSGC Prenatal Special Interest group.

 Mike Suguitan earned his Master’s degree at the University of Minnesota Genetic Counseling Program in 2017, and Bachelor’s degree at the University of Illinois at Urbana-Champaign.
 Mike is a cancer genetic counselor at Northwestern Medicine (West Region), specifically at the cancer centers in Geneva, IL and Dekalb, IL.
 He is an active member of the genetics community as a supervisor for the Northwestern University Genetic Counseling Program, and as a committee member of the ACGC Diversity Task Force.

 Allison Goetsch Weisman, MS, CGC